 Yuri was a sound designer and musician from Moscow who played bass, guitar and synths.
 Helga was a theremin player, singer and composer working in electronic and ambient realms.
 The third member, a Swedish visionary, was found online as well.
 More on him in a moment.

 Having started the project online, they finally came to the point where they had to meet in person.
 It was time to lay down the vocal tracks, and they hired a studio in Moscow to do that.
 A small outlet in the centre of the city was a host place for them to record their music on a pro level.
-The songs were born in collaboration as well as in those inevitable moments of strife that infused even more creative ideas.
+The songs were born in collaboration as well as in those inevitable moments of discord that infused even more creative ideas.
 Step by step, it was becoming obvious that they could not stop now.
 The project was here, and they were here to encarnalize it.

 They knew that they could not expect wide popularity in Russia quite simply because they were singing in English.
 That’s why they had to seek recognition in the Internet throughout the English-speaking music sites.
-The third member of the band, Lars The Rainbow Chaser as he calls himself (and ‘rainbow-chaser’ was his online nick; his real name still unknown to the rest of Argonika members), was living permanently in Sweden, a country with strong melodic traditions and a solid position in the pop scene from the 70s when ABBA let off the bomb called ‘Waterloo’.
+The third member of the band, Lars The Rainbow Chaser as he called himself (and ‘rainbow-chaser’ was his online nick; his real name still unknown to the rest of Argonika members), was living permanently in Sweden, a country with strong melodic traditions and a solid position in the pop scene from the 70s when ABBA let off the bomb called ‘Waterloo’.
 Lars was a video artist from Stockholm, a VJ who produced the first video clip of Argonika.
 It was then, when he joined the band, the project adopted its current title and Helga got her Scandinavian pseudo name.
 They became a band of mixed origin, and “mix, fuse and synthesize” became their main idea.

 The first place where they published some of their tracks was www.mp3.com, then focused on unsigned artists rather than megastars.
 At that stage the band’s name was different: they were still called Etherstrings, as Helga wanted to emphasize her theremin addiction.
 Year 2001 was particularly great for joining www.mp3.com: the place was full of musicians who were eager to find recognition.
 The community was English-speaking, and the band had received a heartly welcome.
 It was there that they found their first fans, and received some very favourable reviews and offers for their songs to be played on several Internet radios.
 These radios were hosted by the mp3.com members as well as external Internet radio enthusiasts.
 It was a kind of, very friendly musicians’ community, that was interested in new music, in exploring each other and in getting in touch with each other.
 Not a kind of sleeping, indifferent company you often meet these days online.
 It worked and was hyper-active.
 The songs were played online, and someone made an offer for Etherstrings to put their songs on a compilation CD, officially released later in USA.
 The band was happy and optimistic about their future.
 They just had 2 more songs to finish.